 When it comes to energy efficiency, nobody’s home is perfect.
 However, one of the most effective ways to improve your home’s energy efficiency and stay comfortable year-round is to install insulation.

 As you’re getting ready to insulate your home, you’ll most likely be wondering how much insulation you need.
 The amount of insulation your home will need depends primarily on two factors:

 Understanding these factors can help you determine what insulation is best as you schedule insulation installation for your home.

 You may have heard of R-value for insulation, but why is it important?
-Understanding what R-value is and how recommended R-value is determined are both important when insulating your home.
+Understanding what R-value is and how the recommended R-value is determined are both important when insulating your home.